 Roni Shitrit

-An avid chamber musician, Roni has collaborated with renowned artists such as Francois Benda, Ida Bieler, Jan Vogler, Peter Wiley, Tatjana Masurenko, the Verona Quartet, and members of the Fauré Quartet.
+An avid chamber musician, Roni has collaborated with renowned artists such as François Benda, Ida Bieler, Jan Vogler, Peter Wiley, Tatjana Masurenko, the Verona Quartet, and members of the Fauré Quartet.
+She has participated in masterclasses with world-renowned violinists such as Benjamin Schmid, Dora Schwarzberg, Grigory Kalinovsky, Hagai Shaham, Itzhak Rashkovsky, Michael Kopelman, Mihaela Martin, Miriam Fried, and others.

-Roni has participated in various festivals and programs, including the David Goldman Chamber Music Program for Outstanding Young Musicians, the Huberman Program, Keshet Eilon Festival, Ochsenhausen Festival in Germany, and the Ilona Feher Violin Program.
+She has participated in various festivals and programs, including the David Goldman Chamber Music Program for Outstanding Young Musicians, the Huberman Program, the Keshet Eilon Festival, the Ochsenhausen Festival in Germany, and the Ilona Feher Violin Program.

-Roni went on to earn her Bachelor of Music degree at the University of North Carolina School of the Arts, under the tutelage of Prof. Ida Bieler.
-She is currently pursuing her Master of Music degree at Juilliard, studying with Professor Li Lin, and is grateful to be supported by the American-Israeli Cultural Foundation and the Ronen Foundation.
+Roni is currently pursuing her Master of Music degree at Juilliard, studying with Professor Li Lin.
+She is grateful to be supported by the American-Israeli Cultural Foundation with an Exceptional Distinction Scholarships and the Ronen Foundation.

-Roni performs on a Nicolo Gagliano violin, Naples, c.
-1780 'Ex-Mischakoff,' which is on loan from the Ryuji Ueno Foundation and Rare Violins In Consortium.
+She performs on a Nicolo Gagliano violin, Naples, c1780 "Ex-Mischakoff," which is on loan from the Ryuji Ueno Foundation and Rare Violins in Consortium.